-Porini Lion Camp is located in a unique and stunning setting on the banks of the seasonal Ntiakatiak River.
-This large area borders the Maasai Mara National Reserve and is home to an abundance of animals, including the Mara’s renowned Big Cats.
+Porini Lion Camp is in a unique and stunning setting on the banks of the seasonal Ntiakatiak River.
+This large area borders the Maasai Mara National Reserve and is home to many animals, including the Mara’s renowned Big Cats.

 10. Sand River Masai Mara

 Located on the banks of a river from which it has taken its name, Sand River Masai Mara is located within the Masai Mara National Reserve, close to the Tanzanian border.

 Situated on a secluded and picturesque site, Sand River Masai Mara replicates the heyday of exclusive permanent tented camps of the late 1920s.
 The interior fixtures and furnishings mirror this period perfectly, reminding all who visit of those countless Hollywood movies that have paid homage to a classic era of African adventure.

 Sand River Masai Mara is an ideal destination for those wishing to enjoy exceptional game viewing at any time of the year.
 The National Reserve is best known for its large concentrations of big cats, such as leopards, cheetahs, and lions.
 Even the dramatic arrival of the Annual Migration merely adds to an already abundant resident wildlife that awaits discovery.